romnn/kube-score/README_SECURITYCONTEXT.md

 * v1.12: Make `container-security-context` optional (opt-in), and make the three new checks run by default.
 * v1.13: Remove `container-security-context`.

-In v1.10, run kube-score with the following flags to ensure compatability with v1.12 and later:
+In v1.10, run kube-score with the following flags to ensure compatibility with v1.12 and later:

 ```bash
 kube-score score \